Kick101/vaults/Ideas and Improvements/Bug Bounty/Checklist.md

 ---
 #### Password Reset
+- Failure to invalidate session on Logout and Password reset
+- Check if forget password reset link/code uniqueness
+-
 ##### Password Reset Token Leak Via Referrer
 1. Request password reset to your email address
 2. Click on the password reset link